 For many years I had been unhappy and unsure about my current role and future career trajectory.
 I had been at a roundabout driving round and round with hundreds of different off-ramps and unsure which one to choose.
 Val assisted me in reflecting on what had shaped me into the person that I am and want to be, identifying my strengths (indirectly building my confidence), putting pen to paper about my future life plans and deciphering what and how my paid work fitted into this.
 Val’s expertise and kindness have assisted me in choosing my off-ramp and I am excited about the journey this road will lead me on.

 Dr Val O’Reilly

 Val views career as a life story that unfolds in remarkable ways.
 She enjoys engaging with others on their journey to make meaning of their career story, resolve indecision, and effect positive change in their lives.
 Developing a career is a complex process of managing life, learning, and work.
 Designing a career need not be a solo project.
-As a career professional Val is trained and qualified to support organisations in their career service delivery and to help individuals explore and design who they want to become.
+As a qualified career professional Val is trained to support organisations in their career service delivery and to help individuals explore and design who they want to become.

 - career counselling, career coaching, supervision and mentoring

 - programme and project design, development, leadership and delivery